How maps tracking climate disasters fall short—and endanger lives

 I sent several data visualization experts an array of fire-tracking tools that document everything from air quality to hotspots.
 They were largely unimpressed.
 “It’s hard to imagine using any of these tools as a resident or occupant of one of these areas,” says Lisa Strausfeld, founder of the New York data visualization studio Informationart.
 “They’re better than nothing, for sure, but there’s got to be a better form of information.”

 One major problem: The maps often visualize fires on a commonly available library, like Google Maps or OpenStreetMap.
 Then they “jam the graphic full of dots or tiny icons that never scale well and aren’t representative of the issues at hand like ‘air quality’ or ‘what’s the risk?’ or even ‘where is the fire?'” as Ben Fry, principal of the Boston-based data visualization firm Fathom, points out.
-“Generic tools give you generic answers, but this is very different data, with very human impact, and shouldn’t be shown as an ugly early-2000s style ‘visitors to this site came from these places around the world’ mashup (remember those?).”
+“Generic tools give you generic answers, but this is very different data, with very human impact, and shouldn’t be shown as an ugly early-2000s-style ‘visitors to this site came from these places around the world’ mashup (remember those?).”

 Fuzzy information design is not limited to mapping fires or to climate-fueled disasters more broadly.
 “Many of the problems seem to be more about the usual issues around communicating data: not enough empathy for your audience, not making something that’s specific enough to communicate clearly, and so on,” Fry says.
 “Start with the audience you’re trying to reach, think about the context in which it will be used, and work from there.”
 Climate change is simply giving old problems new urgency.